Gino Case

 Stop the Abuse

-It admits that the
+It admits that the statute of limitations

-statute of limitations has passed on the matters contained in the accusations.
+has passed on the matters contained in the accusations.
+But it nonetheless asks

-But it nonetheless asks the Congregation for the Doctrine of the Faith to
+the Congregation for the Doctrine of the Faith to provide for

 "It should not be forgotten that during this process some [of Fr.
 Gino’s